 Somewhere along the line I picked up an excellent cookbook called Soups of Italy: Cooking over 130 Soups the Italian Way by Norma Wasserman-Miller.
 Her short history of Italian soup in the first chapter is really interesting; she writes that zuppa, the Italian word for soup, derives from the Gothic word suppa, defined as “a slice of bread, soaking.”
-I did have to look this up: it was by the end of the third century that the Goths and Romans crossed paths via Gothic incursion.
-I imagine Gothic warriors gathered around a fire, soaking up the juices from some spit-roasted wild game with big hunks of rye bread – did they share with the Romans after battle?
+I researched the Goth tie-in and learned it was by the end of the third century that the Goths and Romans crossed paths via Gothic incursion.
+I imagine those Germanic warriors gathered around a fire, soaking up the juices from some spit-roasted wild game with big hunks of rye bread – did they share with the Romans after battle?
 Did the Romans eye their meal hungrily?
-Did the Goths share?
 Either way, it’s an interesting example of cultural exchange during warfare.

 But I promised you artichokes.
 Wasserman-Miller’s recipe for Artichoke and Pasta soup, Minestra de Carciofi e Pasta, was the first one I tried.
 The tomato-artichoke flavor combination is irresistible . . . savory, tangy, slightly sweet – the elusive flavor of umami all simmered up in a pot of goodness.